Request types, tech groups, and ticket assignment

 Ticket assignment logic

-The following diagram shows the logic that Web Help Desk uses to assigns tickets.
+The following diagram shows the logic used by Web Help Desk to assign tickets.
 Some steps in this process include corresponding paths in the Web Help Desk user interface where you can implement any needed changes.

 Tickets are automatically assigned to the group manager when: